vbout/vbout-magento-plugin/Magento V1/README.md

     2 - The functions with Magento 2 might be depriciated.
     3 - if the Administrator has many Customers/Products, the sync might take a while , so it needs optimization with cron.php in Magento.

 ## Variations :

- Variations in Magento are handeled as a product with aditional SKU (ammended to the original SKu EX: orginialsky-newsku : xxxx-yyyy).
- For this they are being handeled as Parent product (origninal SKU and Price ) are added to product Feed, and all the ammendments ( SKKU and Price ) are added in the cart product data.

- Variations are sent as an array upon adding a product, syncing a product and viewing a produnct.
+ Variations are sent as an array upon adding a product, syncing a product and viewing a product.
+But when purchasing a certain variation of a product, we send the new product data to be viewed ( New Category, New Price, New Variation Name , New SKU) to be previewed in Vbout.

 ## Search :